zunzun/zunzunsite3/README.txt

-You will need to install scipy, matplotlib, django, beautifulsoup and reportlab to run this software.
-On Debian and Ubuntu, you can run:
+You will need to install scipy, matplotlib, django, bs4, imagemagick gifsickle and reportlab to run this software.
+On Debian and Ubuntu, you can run the following:

-apt-get install python-scipy python-matplotlib apt-get install python-django python-beautifulsoup apt-get install python-reportlab python-reportlab-accel
+apt-get install python3-scipy python3-matplotlib
+apt-get install python3-django python3-bs4
+apt-get install python3-reportlab python3-reportlab-accel
+apt-get install imagemagick gifsicle

 then install the pyeq3 fitting code with these commands:

-apt-get install python-pip
+apt-get install python3-pip
-pip install pyeq3
+pip3 install pyeq3

 You can now cd to the project's top-level directory and